beallen/chowdown/_recipes/creamy-wild-rice-soup.md

 - 15oz can white kidney beans

 directions:
 - Soak cashews overnight if possible.
-If not, soak in boiling water as soon as you see this, the longer the better
+If not, soak in boiling water as soon as you see this, the longer the better.

-- Chop celery, carrots, onion, and garlic
+- Chop celery, carrots, onion, and garlic.

-- Chop mushrooms, reserve on the side
+- Chop mushrooms, reserve on the side.

 -Reserve 1 cup (8 oz) of broth on the side.
-Heat the rest of the vegetable broth in a large pot on medium heat.Rinse and drain your wild rice.
+Heat the rest of the vegetable broth in a large pot on medium heat.
+Rinse and drain your wild rice.

 - Add wild rice, thyme, bay leaves, and salt to your hot vegetable broth.
 Add your veggies too (celery, carrots, onion & garlic).
 Place lid on pot and set a 30 min timer